 The phenomena occurring along with the solar eclipse, which takes place away from the Sun can be observed not only near the standard area of a solar eclipse, calculated by Fred Espenak between sunrise and sunset.
-Some of the atmospheric impacts are to be observed upon at least the nautical twilight, because of the upper layers of Earth’s atmosphere being sunlit much longer than period of the astronomical day.
+Some of the atmospheric impacts are to be observed upon at least the nautical twilight because the upper layers of Earth’s atmosphere are sunlit much longer than a period of the astronomical day.
 In the theoretical sense, as Sun plunges deeper below the horizon, these events tend to perform weaker and become confined to the solar azimuth only.
 The most effective progress of these phenomena is possible to see at the extension of the totality path.
-There is no enough information fully explaining this event, as most of the people are commonly concerned about the typical solar eclipse observation.
+There is not enough information fully explaining this event, as most people are commonly concerned about the typical solar eclipse observation.
 As a result, all publications are concentrated on the changes in the atmosphere when the eclipsed Sun is above the horizon.
-On top of that, on average twice a year the eclipse-related phenomena occur at the path of totality extension in different places in the World, which leads to the conclusion, that these events are as rare as solar eclipse.
-Despite increasing knowledge about solar eclipses possible to observe at some specified locations, people are still not aware of the solar eclipse impact on twilight period.
-The best evidence of this is utter lack of any footages and images in the web, that would prove any attention from anyone.
+On top of that, on average twice a year eclipse-related phenomena occur at the path of totality extension in different places in the World, which leads to the conclusion, that these events are as rare as solar eclipses.
+Despite increasing knowledge about solar eclipses possible to observe at some specified locations, people are still not aware of the solar eclipse’s impact on the twilight period.
+The best evidence of this is the utter lack of any footage and images on the web, that would prove any attention from anyone.
 This work shows probably the World’s first record of this experience, being carried out via webcams located at the extension of the total solar eclipse path.
-The aim of this article is to awake the interests and awareness about this kind of observation, which can be done by casual people living in the areas, where it happens.
+The aim of this article is to awaken interest and awareness about this kind of observation, which can be done by casual people living in the areas, where it happens.

 2. LITERATURE REVIEW